 Select Page

-Across the UK, many people run businesses or sidelines from home.
-Whether it involves baking cakes for customers, repairing electronics in a shed, or offering beauty services in a spare room, these ventures provide additional income.
+sAcross the UK, many people run businesses or sidelines from home.
+Whether it involves baking cakes for customers, repairing electronics in a shed, or offering beauty services in a spare room, these ventures can be some people’s main source of income or some welcome extra cash.
 However, many homeowners are unaware that running a business from their home can directly impact their home insurance.

 What constitutes a home business?